How Long Should your Term Life Insurance be?

 Life insurance can seem confusing, which is why many people who would be well-served by a life insurance policy don’t have one yet.
 Fortunately, term life insurance is relatively easy to understand.
 You pay a fixed premium for a fixed amount of coverage, and the policy is in force for a fixed amount of time.
 The policy’s time in force is called the term, hence the name.

 Determining Term Insurance Length:

 If you just bought a new home with a 30-year mortgage, you just assumed a 30-year financial commitment and a 30-year term policy is a logical choice.
-In its purest form, life insurance is income replacement.
-In the case of a 30-year policy, you might be buying the policy to replace the income needed to pay the mortgage if you pass early.
-The death benefit pays your beneficiary who may still have financial responsibilities, like the mortgage or young children.
+In its purest form, life insurance is an income replacement.
+In the case of a 30-year policy, you might buy the policy to replace the income needed to pay the mortgage if you pass early.
+The death benefit pays your beneficiary, who may still have financial responsibilities, like the mortgage or young children.
 In many households, they require two incomes to pay the bills and maintain a standard of living.
 The loss of one income can be devastating financially, possibly forcing the loss of the home or other financial hardships.

 Children are another common reason to purchase life insurance.
 If the primary goal of the policy is to provide for children, a twenty-year term policy might be an acceptable choice, depending on the age of the children.
 In other cases, you can purchase term policies to cover short-term financial commitments, such as a car loan or a 5-year business loan.

 Expect rates to be lower for the shorter term and lower coverage amounts.
 There may be some surprising news, however.
 Rates for life insurance have been declining in recent years, making coverage more affordable than you might think.
 If you’ve been considering a life insurance policy, contact your broker to discuss your needs and design a policy customized to your family.